dschrempf/advent-of-code-twentytwo/Readme.md

 ([Want](https://github.com/Scriptim/AdventOfCode2022) [some](https://github.com/hrichharms/AoC_2022) [more](https://github.com/Lorin-Lange/Advent-of-Code-2022)?
 [And](https://github.com/prikhi/advent-of-code-2022) &#x2014; [well](https://github.com/Sheinxy/Advent2022) &#x2014; [more](https://github.com/IndecisionTree/adventofcode2022)?)

 If you ask me, the solutions of [Sheinxy](https://github.com/Sheinxy/Advent2022) and [Scriptim](https://github.com/Scriptim/AdventOfCode2022) are great!
+Also, do not miss the ones posted by [Monday Morning Haskell](https://github.com/MondayMorningHaskell/AdventOfCode/tree/aoc-2022/src), although they do have some boilerplate.